 We've preperared a pack of 5 iteration examples.
 Each example has an illustrated description and annotations in project tables and transformations.

 Note that in "Iterate" transformation the iterated project itself can be specified using a parameter.
 Therefore, using nested iterations it is possible to execute a list of EasyMorph projects, collecting their results into one table.
 This workflow is helpful when you have many projects that have customized transformation logic (e.g. adjusted for each customer), but return standardized results.
 For instance, you need to collect balance sheets from multiple counterparties, but each counterparty sends it in a different format.
-Therefore you use a separate EasyMorph project for each counterparty to transform its balance sheet to a some uniform representation, and then append all uniform balance sheets into one dataset (table).
+Therefore you use a separate EasyMorph project for each counterparty to transform its balance sheet into some uniform representation of balance sheet, and then append all uniform balance sheets into one dataset.